- Dec 1, 2016

 - You must have a proper character name.
 Any troll and celebrity names are not allowed.

-- If you die, you may not return to where you died as you must wait at least 10 minutes before returning (NLR).
+- You may not return to the area you died at for a timespan of 10 minutes (NLR).

 - You may not kill someone for killing you in your previous life.